FelipeFMA/Linuwu-Sense-PHN16-72/README.md

-# Linuwu-Sense — fork for Acer Predator PHN16-72
+# Nekro-Sense — fork for Acer Predator PHN16-72

 This repository is a hardware-specific fork of the original Linuwu-Sense driver.
-It contains changes developed and tested on the Acer Predator PHN16-72 and may not work on other models or hardware revisions.
+The project has been rebranded to "Nekro-Sense" for this fork and contains changes developed and tested on the Acer Predator PHN16-72; it may not work on other models or hardware revisions.

 Important support and OS scope